Table of Contents

-There are 7 universal microexpressions that correspond to a specific emotion:
+There are 7 universal microexpressions that convey the most fundamental human emotions:

-The Not Face is described as the universal expression for disagreement.
-This new microexpression has been discovered by researchers at Ohio University.
-The Not Face isn’t quite its own expression, however.
-It’s actually a combination of 3 other microexpressions: disgust, contempt and anger and indicates negation, disapproval and disagreement.
+The Not Face was discovered in 2016 by researchers at Ohio University.
+What’s unique about its appearance is that it’s actually a combination of 3 other microexpressions: disgust, contempt and anger and indicates negation, disapproval and disagreement.

 Look familiar?
 Have you seen this face on colleagues or friends?
 According to researchers, you’ve probably seen it more than you think.